 It also pays to check the motor power of a hammer drill before settling for one.
 The power of the motor is normally denoted in amperage, such as 6 amps or 7 amps, and determines the strength, efficiency, and duration in which the hammer drill operates.

 A high-performance motor comes with a higher amperage rating and delivers more torque, which improves the speed of the rotary hammer when handling heavy duty drilling situations.
-When selecting the best hammer drill, it’s also advisable to consider the torque to weight ratio in their respective categories.
+When selecting the good hammer drill, it’s also advisable to consider the torque to weight ratio in their respective categories.

 Larger drills call for larger motors in order to adequately balance the weight and work effectively.
 On the contrary, smaller drills have smaller motors whose lower amperage could still be enough for intended application, more so smaller drilling operations.